Capital of Nigeria:

 +234)

-Organizations: United Nations, Commonwealth of Nations, Organization of the Petroleum Exporting Countries
+Organizations: The United Nations, the Commonwealth of Nations, the Non-Aligned Movement, the Economic Community of West African States, the Organization of Islamic Cooperation, and Organization of the Petroleum Exporting Countries (OPEC).

 Border countries (4):